 Drugs are available to increase production of normal blood cells.
 When counts are very low, your doctor may recommend blood transfusions.
 You may also need to change your daily activities to reduce the chance of fatigue, bleeding, or infection.

-There are no current guidelines for preventing CLL because the cause is unknown.
+There are no current guidelines for preventing CLL because the exact cause is unknown.

-Chronic lymphocytic leukemia (PDQ).
+General information about chronic lymphocytic leukemia.
 National Cancer Institute website.
 Available at:

 Leukemia–chronic lymphocytic.
 American Cancer Society website.
 Available at: